 The Marvel Cinematic Universe is expanding more than ever before, as Ant-Man and The Wasp heads into the Quantum Realm for its latest instalment.

 Paul Rudd is back in business as Scott Lang/Ant-Man, and Evangeline Lilly as his superhero partner The Wasp as they find themselves in over their heads more than ever before.

 The film lands on Disney+ today (17 May), but how does it tie-in to the bigger MCU?

 Read more: Every upcoming MCU movie and TV show

 Here's everything you need to know as Marvel's Cinematic Universe expands.

-How to watch Ant-Man And The Wasp: Quantumania
+How to stream Ant-Man And The Wasp: Quantumania

-Ant-Man and The Wasp: Quantumania is out now in cinemas.
+Ant-Man and The Wasp: Quantumania is out now on Disney+.
 It's directed by Peyton Reed, the filmmaker behind the first two Ant-Man movies.